MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/5-policy.md

 - A user account or service principal in the Azure AD tenant that has at least the **Kubernetes Cluster - Azure Arc Onboarding** Azure RBAC built-in role.
 - Helm 3, ideally the latest release.
 - Azure CLI version 2.12.0 or later.
 - Outbound connectivity to Azure.
-For details regarding target URLs and ports, refer to your Kubernetes product documentation.
+For details regarding target URLs and ports, refer to your product documentation.

 ### Installation steps